Streaming Options From Oscar Contenders To Cult Icons

 The film is also fueled by amazing performances from Steven Yuen as the father, Yeri Han as the mother, Youn Yuh-Jung as the foul-mouthed grandmother with a love of wrestling, and little Alex Kim as the son.

 Limited tickets are available through Digital Gym Cinema.

-You may not have seen "Dolemite" but if you saw "Black Dynamite" that film was inspired by Rudy Ray Moore's character.
+You may not have seen "Dolemite" but if you saw "Black Dynamite" then you have experienced the film second hand since the film was a loving and hilarious homage to Rudy Ray Moore's character.
 Plus in 2019, Eddie Murphy paid tribute to Moore and the film in "Dolemite is My Name," a biopic of sorts that chronicled the making of this no-budget, completely outside the mainstream film.